Hackinator07/thebirdiebriefing.github.io/src/data/articles/cpkc-womens-open-2025.md

 **Maple Leaf Standouts**

-Brooke Henderson, the face of Canadian golf and a 13-time LPGA Tour winner is in the field and hot off a T23 finish in Portland.
-Henderson's 2018 triumph at this championship remains one of the defining moments in Canadian sport, ending a 45-year drought and the first national win since Jocelyne Bourassa in 1973.
+Brooke Henderson, the face of Canadian golf and a 13-time LPGA Tour winner, is in the field and hot off a T23 finish in Portland.
+Henderson's 2018 triumph at this championship remains one of the defining moments in Canadian sport, ending a 45-year drought and being the first national win since Jocelyne Bourassa in 1973.
 She leads a group of Canadians in the field, each chasing that same dream of lifting their country's championship trophy on home soil (maybe sneaking in a few celebratory Tim Hortons Timbiebs for good measure).

 **The World's Best Are Back**